Save Yellowwood State Forest

 Since 2014, the Indiana Forest Alliance has coordinated an extensive collaboration to conduct an Ecoblitz taxonomic inventory (forest census) of the Back Country Area in Morgan Monroe and Yellowwood State Forests.
 The primary goal of this work was to characterize the flora and fauna of this mature hardwood forest before any disturbance from logging activity.
 This work resulted in a comprehensive baseline inventory of species present in this forest that has been relatively undisturbed by logging over the past 40 years.
 The completed report highlights some of the species found that are recognized as rare, threatened, or endangered and otherwise special.
 The complete species lists are available at www.indianaforestalliance.org.

 The data from the Ecoblitz species inventory was used to support IFA’s nomination of this area as HCVF to be managed without timber harvest.
 As a part of the nomination, we submitted a letter from more than 200 scientists who support the designation of this forest as HCVF.
+On August 31, 2021 the Division of Forestry posted the Morgan-Monroe BCA HCVF proposal, with a deadline of September 30th.

 History of Yellowwood Effort